Kazutoshi Sakurai: Musical career

-As a solo act, Sakurai co-wrote and sung the single "Te wo Dasuna!" (手を出すな！) with Gaku-MC on May 31, 2006, and as Bank Band, he teamed up with Salyu to release the song 'to U' on July 19, 2006.
+As a solo act, Sakurai co-wrote and sang the single "Te wo Dasuna!" (手を出すな！) with Gaku-MC on May 31, 2006, as a special unit called "Ukasuka-G", as a cheering song for the Japanese soccer team; and as Bank Band, he teamed up with Salyu to release the song 'to U' on July 19, 2006.
 In 2007, he was a guest vocal on Kai Yoshihiro's 10 Stories album which did a cover song of "Kurumi" (くるみ) and appeared as a secret guest at Golden Circle Vol.10 on April 8 and 9.
 Sakurai along with Yumi Matsutoya, Yohito Teraoka, and Yuzu performed "Dandelion", "Mamotte Agetai", "Destiny", "Natsu Iro" and "Music".
 From the songs performed, Sakurai co-wrote the lyrics to "Music" which was later released on July 11, 2007, but did not join in the recording of the single.
 With Bank Band, Sakurai announced in July 2007 he had written a new theme song for "ap bank fes.
 '07" titled "Yoku kita ne" (よくきたね).
 On September 1, 2007, Bank Band released their first iTunes only song titled "Harumatsu Ibuki" (はるまついぶき).
 The song was used as the theme song for the Japanese movie Midnight Eagle, with the lyrics written by Kazutoshi Sakurai.
 Part of the profits from the song were donated to people affected by the Niigata earthquake, with the rest of the profits going to fund more projects at AP Bank.

 He released his second album Soushi Souai 2 (沿志奏逢 2) with Bank Band in 2008, and in 2010, he released another album Soushi Souai 3 (沿志奏逢 3) with Bank Band.